RoboticoRobotico

 Private

-IntBot builds socially intelligent humanoid robots for public environments.
-Ran the first ever unmanned CES booth.
-Deployed at San Jose Airport.
+IntBot builds socially intelligent humanoid robots for customer-facing environments.

 Founded 2024Undisclosed raised